Fulton Exemplar Faculty

-The Dean’s Exemplar Faculty Award is a two-year award that aims to recognize and reward tenured faculty who are exemplar contributors to the Ira A. Fulton Schools of Engineering.
-More specifically, this award recognizes those with outstanding accomplishments and contributions in all three faculty performance areas of research, teaching and service.
-The award nominations will be made by the School Directors, with consideration of the most recent annual faculty performance assessment data.
-Nominations will be reviewed by the Fulton Schools Executive Committee, and recommendations made to the Dean.
+The Dean’s Exemplar Faculty Award is a two-year award that aims to recognize and reward tenured faculty who are exemplary contributors to the Ira A. Fulton Schools of Engineering.
+More specifically, this award recognizes those with outstanding accomplishments and contributions in research, teaching and service.
+The award nominations will be made by the School Directors and reviewed by the Fulton Schools Executive Committee prior to recommendations to the Dean.

 Directors may nominate up to 10 percent of their tenured faculty.
-The nominations must provide evidence that the faculty meet the criteria above and discuss why they deserve to be recognized as a Fulton Exemplar Faculty.
-A faculty member can be selected for a Dean’s Exemplar Faculty Award once every three years.
+A faculty member can be selected as an Exemplar Faculty once every three years.

 Nominations are due by March 7, 2018, to Annette Bowers at firstname.lastname@example.org.

 The number of awards anticipated each year will be about 5 percent of the total tenured Fulton Schools faculty.
 Each awardee will receive $5,000 annually that can be used as discretionary funds for research or instructional investment.